Have questions? We're here.

 Option 1 – Morning experience: The Saintly Sites of the Dingle Peninsula

 Journey today to the Dingle Peninsula, the northernmost of the five fingers projecting into the Atlantic Ocean.
-This area is steeped in Christian heritage, with numerous sites dedicated to Saint Brendan the Navigator, who was born nearby in Tralee in c.
+This area is steeped in Christian heritage, with numerous sites dedicated to Saint Brendan the Navigator, born nearby in Tralee in c.
 484. Saint Brendan is celebrated for his legendary sea voyages and is a significant figure in Irish spirituality.

-Also visit the renowned Gallarus Oratory, the most impressive early Christian monument on the Dingle Peninsula.
+You also visit the renowned Gallarus Oratory, the most impressive early Christian monument on the Dingle Peninsula.
 This oratory, built in the shape of an upturned boat, has withstood the test of time for over 1200 years.
 It was part of a larger monastic site and served as a place of prayer and reflection.
 The Irish cherish visiting these saintly sites, finding solace and inspiration in their deep spiritual and historical significance.

 Option 2 – Morning experience: Life on the Land – Past and Present